These A-list hotels all have famous connections to films, music or television, and now you can experience their splendor too.

 An art deco classic overlooking Copacabana Beach, a wall of fame in the hotel’s lobby features the stars who have stayed, including Fred Astaire and Ginger Rogers.
 The pair were guests at the hotel during the filming of Flying Down to Rio and the hotel also featured heavily in the film.

-Nowadays it’s home to some of the most comfortable hotel rooms in Rio, but my favourite experience while staying here was dining in the city’s only Michelin-starred restaurant.
+Nowadays it’s home to some of the most comfortable hotel rooms in Rio, but my favorite experience while staying here was dining in the city’s only Michelin-starred restaurant.
 Belmond Copacabana Palace provides guests with a touch of historic luxury from which to explore.

 5. As seen in… Love in the Afternoon